Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 ![Waiting action](../../Assets/Screenshots/ActindoWorkFlow/Workflows/CoreActions/WaitingAction.png "[Waiting action]")

 The *Waiting action* core action is used to insert a breakpoint when you want to wait for a certain time before proceeding to the next action within the process.
 The data runs via the *p* input port into the workflow action and is output via the *p* output port.
 However, the data is only output after a defined period of time.
-This waiting time is defined in the configuration.
+This period of time is defined in the configuration.

 ### Configuration